Unifying the Validation of Ambient Solar Wind Models: Ambient Solar Wind Forecasting in 2022

 Upwind propagation tools bridge the gap between the kinematic mapping and global MHD modeling.
 By neglecting the pressure gradient and the gravitation term in the fluid momentum equation, upwind tools can evolve the solar wind flows in a self-consistent way.
 Examples are the Heliospheric Upwind Extrapolation~\citep[HUX;][]{riley11b, riley21a, issan22} and the Tunable HUX~\citep[THUX;][]{reiss20} for mapping the solar wind from the Sun to any position in the inner heliosphere, and the time-dependent HUXt~\citep[][]{owens20} model for evolving interplanetary coronal mass ejections in the ambient wind.
 Studying more than 40 years of data in retrospect shows that HUXt bulk speed solutions are in agreement (to within 6 percent) with MHD codes~\citep[see][]{owens20}.

+Scientists have used data assimilation, a technique that "assimilates" observations (such as solar ground-based, remote-sensing and in-situ observations) into solar wind models to study the photospheric flux transport~\citep{arge10}, optimize the source surface and interface radii in coronal magnetic models~\citep{meadors20}, and predict the solar wind conditions at Earth~\citep{lang17, lang19, lang21}.

-In addition, researchers have developed useful predictive tools beyond numerical frameworks coupling the global corona and inner heliosphere.
+Furthermore, several authors have developed useful predictive tools beyond numerical frameworks coupling the global corona and inner heliosphere.
 Predictive tools are often designed to forecast the solar wind at Earth while not computing the large-scale solar wind pattern.
-Examples are based on data assimilation~\citep{lang17, lang19}, empirical relationships~\citep{robbins06,vrsnak07, reiss16}, machine learning algorithms~\citep{yang18, chandorkar20, bailey21}, pattern matching~\citep{bussyvirat14, riley17, owens17}, and persistence~\citep{owens13b, kohutova16, temmer18}.
+Examples are based on empirical relationships~\citep{robbins06,vrsnak07, reiss16}, machine learning algorithms~\citep{yang18, chandorkar20, bailey21}, pattern matching~\citep{bussyvirat14, riley17, owens17}, and persistence~\citep{owens13b, kohutova16, temmer18}.

-Present operational forecast services at the Met Office (Exeter, UK) and the National Oceanic and Atmospheric Administration (NOAA, Boulder, USA) rely on the coupled WSA-Enlil model framework to forecast the solar wind conditions in the inner heliosphere.
+Current operational forecast services at the Met Office (Exeter, UK) and the National Oceanic and Atmospheric Administration (NOAA, Boulder, USA) rely on the coupled WSA-Enlil model framework to forecast the solar wind conditions in the inner heliosphere.